SyncShinee/academic-kickstart/content/publication/shi-2019-semantic/index.md

 publication_types: ["1"]
 abstract: ""
 featured: false
-publication: "*1st International Workshop on Federated Machine Learning for User Privacy and Data Confidentiality in Conjunction with IJCAI 2019*"
+publication: "*in the 1st International Workshop on Federated Machine Learning for User Privacy and Data Confidentiality in Conjunction with IJCAI 2019*"
 ---